Skip to Content Top

 When Is Alimony Warranted in a Divorce?

-Spousal support — also known as alimony — is a highly-contested financial issue that many spouses face in a divorce.
-An alimony award is often warranted in cases in which one spouse was the household's primary source of income, meaning the other spouse stands to take a significant financial blow after a divorce.
+Spousal support — also known as alimony — is a highly contested financial issue that many spouses face in a divorce.
+An alimony award is often warranted in cases where one spouse was the household's primary source of income, meaning the other spouse stands to take a significant financial blow after a divorce.

 • If the court determines alimony is warranted, it might award: